uf-mil/mil/Implementation-Plans.md

 * [ ] Implement PCL functions in OpenCL and/or CUDA
 * [ ] Implement point-cloud research using PCL (Ask Jake about this - there are many many great PCL results that do not publish source code)
 * [ ] Come up with a way to use LED's or AR-tags to determine the pose of the camera relative to some landmark, e.g. the boat's docking adapter
-* [ ] Add stuff to the setup.py for command to automatically set up bash aliases for kill/unkill, switch rosmaster, etc
+* [ ] Add stuff to the setup.py for sub8_command to automatically set up bash aliases for kill/unkill, switch rosmaster, etc

 # Small Bounty
 Prize: Glory